-1. Defining problems, issues and tasks: identifying and naming the current priorities.
-Focusing on the questions that can be answered and on the work that produces the greatest benefits.
+A successful leader will use critifcal thinking and decision makingidentify and name the current priorities.
+They will focus on the questions that can be answered and on the work that produces the greatest benefits.

-2. Planning: creating the strategies and tactics, the policies and procedures that guide action.
-Making a 'road map’.
-Putting things in the right order.
+Planning is vital.
+Leaders need to plan the strategies and tactics, the policies and procedures that guide action.
+It's about making a 'road map' and p0utting things in the right order.

-4. Controlling: directing and coaching people’s work while they do it.
-Ensuring quality and energy levels are kept up and that standards are met.
+Effective control means directing and coaching people’s work while they do it.
+Leaders ensure that quality and energy levels are kept up and that standards are met.

-5. Evaluating: monitoring, measuring, assessing and appraising work while it happens (formative) and after its finished (summative), in order to learn from successes and failures and apply that learning in future work.
+Evaluating means monitoring, measuring, assessing and appraising work while it happens (formative) and after it's finished (summative).
+Evaluation is undertaken in order to learn from successes and failures and apply that learning in future work.

-6. Motivating: keeping people (including leaders themselves) focussed, confident and committed to the work.
-Remembering that no matter how important work is, it is being undertaken by people with physiological, psychological and social needs.
+As a leader, being motivational means keeping people (including leaders themselves) focussed, confident and committed to the work.
+Leaders remember that no matter how important work is, it is being undertaken by people with physiological, psychological and social needs.

-7. Organising: putting the right people and resources onto the right tasks at the right time.
-Applying learning.
+Being well-organised as a leader means putting the right people and resources onto the right tasks at the right time.

-8. Setting an example: being the person you want your people to emulate.
-Role-modelling the behaviour you need from your team.
+Setting an example means being the person you want your people to emulate.
+As a leader you will role-model the behaviour you need from your team.

 Adair argued that the more time, energy and intelligence leaders devoted to these activities, the more effective they would be.
 But there’s a problem; performing all these activities well takes practice, and even then, people differ in their ability to do them well.

-9. Situational Leadership: Blanchard and Hersey’s idea of the need for leaders to change their behaviour to match the needs of their people and the circumstances they are in.
-Balancing the amount of direction and support they give to individuals in their team, based on the competence and commitment of those individuals on particular tasks at particular times.
+Situational leadership is Blanchard and Hersey’s idea of the need for leaders to change their behaviour to match the needs of their people and the circumstances they are in.
+Leaders balance the amount of direction and support they give to individuals in their team, based on the competence and commitment of those individuals on particular tasks at particular times.

-11. Building diverse teams: recruiting, selecting, retaining and developing people who have different and complementary sets of qualities and competencies to the leader.
-This is a leader’s best insurance policy: if they can’t undertake all of the previous ten activities at an equally high level, then someone else in their team can do the stuff they cannot.
+Building diverse teams relates to recruiting, selecting, retaining and developing people who have different and complementary sets of qualities and competencies to the leader.
+This is a leader’s best insurance policy.
+If leaders can’t undertake all of the previous ten activities at an equally high level, then someone else in their team can do the stuff they cannot.